gloveboxes/prompt_flow_workshop/docs/workshop.md

 In this step you'll learn how to evaluate the effectiveness of the chat.
 The evaluation is done by running the chat against the original contoso-chat prompt flow and using the GPT-4 model to evaluate the chat and score how well it performs.
 There are a number of use cases for evals, including CI/CD, A/B testing, and model selection.

-1. You should run the `/eval/evaluate-chat-local.ipynb`` and review the use of gpt-4 to evaluate the effectiveness of the chat.
+1. You should run the **/eval/evaluate-chat-local.ipynb** notebook and review the use of gpt-4 to evaluate the effectiveness of the chat.
     - This notebook calls the `groundedness` Prompt Flow in the `eval` folder which calls GPT-4 to evaluate the context that was sent to the LLM and the response that was returned.
     - A groundedness metric is calculated and returned.
 1. Note this demo runs against the original contoso-chat prompt flow, not the one we just built.

-## How to test the chatbot locally
+## Test the LLM app locally

 Before deploying the LLM app to Azure, it can be useful to run it locally for testing.